mui/mui-x/docs/data/charts/lines/lines.md

 ### Connect missing points

-Line series accept a property `connectNulls` which will continue the interpolation across points with value`null`.
+Line series accepts a `connectNulls` property which will continue the interpolation across points with a `null` value.
-This property can link two set of points, with some `null` data between them.
+This property can link two sets of points, with `null` data between them.
-But it can not extrapolate the curve before the firs non null data point or after the last one.
+However, it can not extrapolate the curve before the first non-null data point or after the last one.

 {{"demo": "ConnectNulls.js"}}